 SE 312.
 ADAPTING THE LEARNING ENVIRONMENT OF CHILDREN WITH DISABILITIES.
 Includes the principles of environmental arrangements, equipment and techniques to facilitate the inclusion of children with disabilities in early childhood programs.
 Assistive devices that will facilitate the full participation of young children will be included.
 (3)

-- SE 325.
+SE 325.
 SURVEY OF THE EXCEPTIONAL CHILD.
 A survey of the education and treatment of children with inferior or superior intellectual abilities, defects of vision, hearing, speech or physical and neurological defects.
 Prerequisite: ED 102.
-(3) - SE 401.
-EARLY INTERVENTION STRATEGIES.
-Provides procedures and strategies for facilitating the successful inclusion of young children with disabilities in early childhood settings using developmentally appropriate practices.
 (3)